phamjef/pages/index.md

 ---
-title: Welcome to my blog
+title: "Welcome to my blog"
+date: 2022-09-08
 ---

-This is in my home page
+This is in my home page, welcome to the blog

 # This is my title